E Submission Guidelines

 - Submit predicted grades on the predicted grade screen (via your coordinator.)

-- For predicted grades refer to the Group 6 Grade Descriptors (1-7 marks) Remember that Grade Boundaries for each component at standard and higher level will be set during the May 2017 grade award.
+- For predicted grades refer to the Group 6 Grade Descriptors (1-7 marks) Remember that Grade Boundaries for each component at standard and higher level will be set during the May 2018 grade award.
+You can see an example of past Grade Boundaries

 - IA: Enter the candidate’s total mark for the Exhibition Assessment out of 30, on the IA marks screen. ( Exhibition points add up to a max of 30 points).
 Refer to the assessment criteria descriptors when writing your justification for the marks.